 Being a mentally healthy school – where to start

 - Read our 10 tips on supporting children’s mental health in your school for:

 - Understand the risk factors that may affect children’s mental health.

 - Utilise the 5 Steps to Mental Health and Wellbeing framework to understand the need in your school and action plan for the future

 - Read our page on social and emotional skills and start to incorporate these skills into the curriculum and school life.

 - Help counter risk factors, such as bullying, by putting in place support mechanisms in your school or via community services.

-- Identify mental health problems early and signpost to where children, staff and families can get support.
+- Identify mental health needs early and signpost to where pupils, staff and families can get support.

-- Invest in building strong relationships with the children in your school.
-These will develop their sense of belonging, which helps to support children’s mental health and achievement.
+- Invest in building strong relationships with the children and young people in your school.
+These will develop their sense of belonging, which helps to support their mental health and achievement.

-- Browse our resource library for quality-assured lesson plans, activities, assembly ideas, toolkits, information and advice to get both staff and children thinking and talking about mental health and developing their coping skills.
+- Browse our resource library for quality-assured lesson plans, activities, assembly ideas, toolkits, information and advice to get both staff and pupils thinking and talking about mental health and developing their coping skills.